PySpice-org/PySpice/KiCadTools/README.md

 # KiCadTools

-KiCadTools is a Python module to read KiCad 6 schema file format (`.kicad_sch` file extension) and to compute the netlist.
+KiCadTools is a Python module to read the KiCad version 6 schema file format (`.kicad_sch` file extension) and to compute the netlist which is not actually stored by KiCad.
+This module is standalone and independent of the KiCad Python API, thus it don't require KiCad to work.

-**Note**: This proof of concept could become a standalone module.
+**Note**: This proof of concept could become a standalone project and be further extended.

+Examples of use cases:

+* perform checks on circuit
+* export a BOM
+* generate a SPICE netlist, see [PySpice](https://github.com/FabriceSalvaire/PySpice)
+* generate a draft for [Circuit_macros](https://ece.uwaterloo.ca/~aplevich/Circuit_macros),
+  a tool for drawing electric high quality circuits, see `CircuitMacrosDumper`
+* generate a [LaTeX/Tikz](https://ctan.org/pkg/pgf?lang=en) graphic **TO BE IMPLEMENTED**
+* etc.

 ## KiCad EDA Links